yy665/FindMyRA/README.md

 # FindMyRA
-FindMyRA is a database-driven web app for professors to find potential students and students to find potential research opportunities.
+FindMyRA is a database-driven web app for professors to find potential students and for students to find potential research opportunities.

 Author (in Alphabetical order): Dong Liu <dongl3@illinois.edu>,
         Jianing Cheng <jianing2@illinois.edu>,